ethantkoenig/lotsoffiles2/.github/ISSUE_TEMPLATE.md

 **Thank you so much for submitting a suggested change.**

 We ask that you title the issue starting with the first set of words in the title of the translationWord.
-For example:
+For example you will type in the Title field above:

     spirit of God